About

 Caveats

-• Only processes literal blocks, not inline code.
+• Only processes blocks, not inline code.
 Sphinx has great tools for linking definitions inline, and longer code should be in a block anyway.

 • Doesn’t run example code.
 Therefore all possible resolvable types are not found, and the runtime correctness of code cannot be validated.
 Nonsensical operations that would result in errors at runtime are possible.
 However, syntax errors are caught while parsing!